AmirMohammadSaberi99/ARP1/README.md

 ### Signal Handling
 - Implements a SIGINT signal handler (`handleSIGINT`) for controlled process termination.

+# Master.C

+## Overview
+This C application is designed for advanced process management in a Linux environment.
+It demonstrates the creation, execution, and monitoring of multiple child processes, along with robust error and signal handling.

+## Key Features

+### Process Creation and Execution
+- Utilizes `fork` and `execvp` for process creation and execution.
+- Manages multiple child processes, executing different programs based on command-line arguments.

+### Error and Signal Handling
+- Comprehensive error handling during process creation and execution.
+- Implements a SIGINT handler for controlled and graceful termination of the application.

+### Robust Process Management
+- The `main` function creates several child processes, managing their execution and waiting for their completion.
+- Integrates logging functionalities for monitoring process activities.

 ### Automatic Process Termination
 - Terminates processes automatically if they remain inactive beyond the specified time limit.